codedeviate/aicollection/Writerside/topics/Go-Tools-Hash.md

 ## Step 2: Create the `hash.go` File

-Create a `hash.go` file in the `lib` directory to handle the hashing functionality.
+Create a `lib/hash.go` file to handle the hashing functionality.

 ```go
 // hash.go